Environmental tax statistics

 Satellite accounts are a set of accounts that can be used to supplement national accounts; they exist or are in the process of being developed in a range of areas (for example, health accounts, tourism accounts or environmental accounts).
 An important feature of satellite accounts is that the basic concepts and classifications of the national accounts framework are retained.
-Regulation (EU) No 691/2011 on environmental economic accounts was adopted on 6 July 2011 and amended in April 2014; this makes the collection and delivery of data on environmental taxes obligatory from 2013 onwards.
+Regulation (EU) No 691/2011 on environmental economic accounts was adopted on 6 July 2011 and amended in April 2014; this made the collection and delivery of data on environmental taxes obligatory from 2013 onwards.
 The Regulation provides a framework for the development of various types of environmental accounts (also referred to as modules).
 Environmental taxes by economic activity is one of the six modules included in the Regulation (Annex II).

 Economic instruments for pollution control and natural resource management are an increasingly important part of environmental policy in the EU Member States.
 The range of instruments that are available includes, among others, environmental taxes, fees and charges, tradable permits, deposit-refund systems and subsidies.

 Environmental taxes have been increasingly used to influence the behaviour of economic operators, whether producers or consumers.
 The EU has increasingly favoured these instruments because they provide a flexible and cost-effective means for reinforcing the polluter-pays principle and for reaching environmental policy objectives.
 The use of economic tools for the benefit of the environment is promoted in the EU Environment Action Programme to 2020 — 7th environment action programme (EAP), the EU sustainable development goals and the Europe 2020 strategy.